J3698/j3698.github.io/_posts/2021-09-19-opencv-ai-kit-writing-a-model-pipeline.markdown

 ---

 We're getting closer!
 So far we have a working style transfer model.
-However, we haven't even started talking about moving it to the OpenCV AI Kit, and it's likely too big to do so.
+However, we haven’t even started talking about moving models to the OpenCV AI Kit, and our current model is likely too big to do so.
 In this post, we'll handle that first problem; I'll walk through the process of getting a (super) simple model on the OpenCV AI Kit.

 ## Prerequisites